hgbdev/notes/README.md

-Here are some of my notes on my journey to becoming a real developer, hope it work 🤟
+Here are some of my notes on my journey to becoming a cool developer, hope it work 🤟